CBS News chief Bari Weiss pulls '60 Minutes' story, sparking outcry

 Just a day and a half before it was set to be broadcast, new CBS News Editor-in-Chief Bari Weiss pulled a planned 60 Minutes investigative segment centering on allegations of abuses at an El Salvador detention center where the Trump administration sent hundreds of Venezuelan migrants last March.

-Weiss told colleagues this weekend the piece — planned for Sunday night's show — could not run without an on-the-record comment from a Trump administration official.
+Weiss told colleagues this weekend the piece — planned for Sunday night's show — could not run without an on-the-record comment from an administration official.
+She pushed for 60 Minutes to interview Stephen Miller, senior advisor to President Trump, or someone of his stature.
 That's according to two people with knowledge of events at the network who spoke on condition of anonymity, citing job security.

 The correspondent on the story, Sharyn Alfonsi, condemned the decision in an email to 60 Minutes colleagues on Sunday evening, saying she believed it was "not an editorial decision, it is a political one."
 (The email was obtained by NPR and other news organizations.)